Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 # The Alcohol Free Shop
 **The Alcohol Free Shop** is an ecommerce website for users looking to purchase Alcohol-Free drinks.
+It gives great value to the user where they can rate & review a product that they have used & also read other users reviews.
+They can also gain value from interacting on the Mocktail blog page, which gives tips on making high quality Mocktails(including nutritional value).
 This was developed for education purposes.
 It is a fully functioning ecommerce Project developed as part of my- Diploma in Software Development (Full stack) with [Code Institute](https://codeinstitute.net/ie/).

  ![Mockup](readme/assets/readme-images/mockup.jpg)

 ## About